nick-sh-oh/nick-sh-oh.github.io/_posts/2024-12-03-PersonalJourney.md

     </div>
 </div>

 After graduating from LSE, I was offered a role as a Junior NLP Engineer at [Numen Capital](https://numencapital.com/) - a stroke of fortune and timing for someone without a Computer Science degree.
 Working on the Knowsis research team, I was building NLP pipelines and transformer-based classifiers to analyse market sentiment on ESG.
 While our classifier boasted an impressive 97% accuracy, what truly fascinated me was a more fundamental question: why did we need sentiment analysis at all?
 If markets were purely rational, why would sentiment matter?
 Yet there I was, developing rule-based sentiment analysers and domain-specific dictionaries because market movements weren't just about numbers – they were about human psychology, emotions, and sometimes deeply irrational behaviour.
-This curiosity about the human elements behind market movements would later become one of the founding principles of [socius](https://socius.org/).
+This curiosity about the foundational elements behind market movements would later become one of the founding principles of [socius](https://socius.org/).

 During my time at Numen, I began noticing something curious about how we study sentiment in text.
 Everyone was rushing to build bigger, more complex models, but they were missing something fundamental: What exactly is sentiment?
 How do we humans understand and process emotions in the first place?
 This wasn't just academic curiosity anymore - it was becoming clear that if we're going to build AI systems that understand human emotions, we should first understand how we ourselves process them.